Skip to content

 TVM instructions

-Each TVM instruction, when converted to its binary representation, is an opcode (operation code) to be executed by the TVM plus some optional arguments to it written immediately after.
+Each TVM instruction, when converted to its binary representation, is an opcode (operation code) to be executed by the TVM, plus some optional arguments written immediately after it.
 However, when writing instructions in asm functions, the arguments, if any, are written before the instruction and are separated by spaces.
-This reverse Polish notation (RPN) syntax is intended to show the stack-based nature of TVM.
+This reverse Polish notation (RPN) syntax is intended to show the stack-based nature of the TVM.

 For example, the DROP2 or its alias 2DROP, which drop (discard) two top values from the stack, have the same opcode prefix — 0x5B, or 1011011 in binary.